Areas of Interest

-Microbial Methane Biosynthesis: Methanogens are masters at CO2 reduction and the key enzyme in their metabolism is methyl coenzyme M reductase (MCR), which contains a nickel tetrapyrrolic cofactor.
-MCR is responsible for all biologically generated methane.
-Based on recent studies in which we trapped intermediates in the MCR reaction mechanism and characterized them by spectroscopic and crystallographic methods, we proposed a mechanism for methane synthesis involving methyl-Ni(III), methyl radical, and other radical intermediates.
+Microbial Methane Biosynthesis: Methanogens are masters at carbon dioxide reduction and the key enzyme in their metabolism is methyl coenzyme M reductase (MCR), which contains a nickel tetrapyrrolic cofactor.
+MCR is responsible for over 90 percent of all biologically generated methane on Earth.
+Based on recent studies in which we trapped intermediates in the MCR reaction mechanism and characterized them by spectroscopic and crystallographic methods, our work has revealed a mechanism for methane synthesis involving methyl radical intermediate.

 Microbial Mercury Methylation: In collaboration with the Mercury Science Focus Area at Oak Ridge National Laboratory (ORNL) , we are studying the enzymes involved in methylation of mercury.
 Methylmercury (MeHg) is a neurotoxin and widespread environmental pollutant with no known biological function.
 Anaerobic microorganisms produce this highly toxic compound by methylating less toxic inorganic mercury (Hg) species in the environment, but the biosynthetic pathway by which this occurs is unknown.
 We are studying HgcA, a membrane-associated cobalamin-containing protein and HgcB, a soluble iron-sulfur protein.